 McDonnell Douglas TA-4K Skyhawk – NZ6254

-NZ6254 was manufactured at the Douglas aircraft factory in California in 1969 and arrived in Auckland on board the USS Okinawa on 17 May 1970.
+NZ6254 arrived aboard the USS Okinawa on 17 May 1970.
 It was one of six two-seater Skyhawks operated by the RNZAF as an advanced trainer, and spent most of its service life with No. 75 Squadron at Ohakea.
 NZ6254 was the first Skyhawk to fly in New Zealand skies after delivery, and was the first TA-4 to be upgraded under ‘Project Kahu’.
-It was also the first of two aircraft used to successfully test the new Maverick air-to-ground missile in 1989, the other being NZ6205 which is also in the Museum’s collection.
-NZ6254 was transferred to the Air Force Museum of New Zealand in June 2011 and is displayed exactly as it was in December 2001, when the fleet was withdrawn from service.
+It was also the first of two aircraft used to successfully test the new Maverick air-to-ground missile in 1989.
+NZ6254 was last flown on 19 October 2001, and was transferred to the Air Force Museum of New Zealand in June 2011.

-The Museum has eight other A-4K Skyhawks, two of which are on site at Wigram (‘NZ6205’ and ‘NZ607’), and the remaining six are on loan to other institutions around New Zealand:
+The Museum has seven other A-4K Skyhawks, two of which are on site at Wigram (‘NZ6205’ and ‘NZ607’), and the remaining five are on loan to other institutions around New Zealand: